-There is this well cited argument that cloud companies like Google are able to protect your data much better than you are able to.
+There is this well cited argument that cloud companies like Google, Apple, Amazon, Facebook, and you-name-it are able to protect your data much better than you are able to.
 They have military grade security restrictions, better backup methods, and are able to do this much cheaper.

 While this argument is absolutely true, people seem to forget that giving away your data to any third party is the root of the problem in the first place.
 Not relevant to whom you are giving your data.

 Please note that the links provided are only a tiny, tiny selection of numberous facts on how the cloud is hurting your privacy in an enourmous amount.